Keyframes part 1

 Key Insights

-- Use keyboard shortcuts J and K to navigate keyframes.
+- Keyboard shortcuts J and K navigate between keyframes.

 - Spatial interpolation refers to changes in X and Y positions.

-- Bezier interpolation allows for smoother, curved motion paths.
+- Bezier interpolation allows for smoother motion paths.

-- Continuous bezier handles connect incoming and outgoing motion.
+- Continuous bezier connects incoming and outgoing handles.